twhelan25/tryhackme-white-rose/README.md

 ![intercept](https://github.com/user-attachments/assets/ebc78c75-e6d1-4215-86cd-d2462392d58b)

-As a test, I added a 0 to the end of password-password0 and click send.
+As a test, I added a 0 to the end of password(password0) and click send.
 In the response we see an error "settings.ejs".

 ![intercept2](https://github.com/user-attachments/assets/26e4f783-d04f-492b-85b1-8df8a9898632)

-Here's a brief explaination:
+Here's a brief explaination from chatgpt:

 ![gpt](https://github.com/user-attachments/assets/c6e09053-7926-4e51-87ee-ef252c4f10f6)